 There are currently approximately 60 academic awards, prizes, and research and teaching fellowships offered by the College.
 We encourage you to alert your majors and concentrators to relevant awards as early as possible in the academic year, including, where relevant, application, deadline and guideline information.
-As Director of Undergraduate Studies, you will coordinate your departmental selection process and provide the names of award and prize winners to the Office of Academic Affairs in April.
+As Director of Undergraduate Studies, you will coordinate your departmental selection process and provide the names of award and prize winners to Academic Planning and Administration in April.
 Recipients of these awards are honored at the annual Academic Awards and Prizes Ceremony and Reception, which is held each year in the week of Commencement.
-Please contact Hazel May, Senior Associate Dean of Academic Affairs, at 4-6372 or at email@example.com for more information.
+Please contact Hazel May, Senior Associate Dean of Academic Planning and Administration, at 4-6372 or at email@example.com for more information.

 Valedictorian and Salutatorian